aflores255/MarketplaceFees/README.md

-# 🛒 MarketPlaceFees
+# 🛒 MarketPlaceFees - ERC-721 NFT Marketplace with Customizable Listing and Purchase Fees

 ## 📌 Description
-**MarketPlaceFees** is a Solidity-based smart contract that enables users to list, buy, and cancel NFTs using Ether, with configurable fees for listing and purchasing.
+**MarketPlaceFees** is a Solidity-based smart contract that enables users to list, buy, and cancel NFTs using Ether, with fully configurable fees for listing and purchasing.
 Compatible with any ERC-721 collection, this marketplace allows secure peer-to-peer NFT trading.

 The contract is built using **OpenZeppelin** libraries for best security practices and is thoroughly tested using **Foundry**.